PaTAS: A Framework for Trust Propagation in Neural Networks Using Subjective Logic: Proposed Method

 \subsection{Trust Nodes and Trust Functions}

-In order to formalize the construction of \(Pf_\Theta\), we introduce two fundamental concepts: the \emph{Trust Node} (\cref{fig:tns}) and the \emph{Trust Function} (\cref{fig:tnf}).
+We now need to extend our discussion of \(\pf_\Theta\) from a single perceptron to larger neural networks.
+In order to formalize the construction of \(\pf_\Theta\), we introduce two fundamental concepts: the \emph{Trust Node} (\cref{fig:tns}) and the \emph{Trust Function} (\cref{fig:tnf}).
 These components provide the basic mechanisms for propagating trust through the structure of a neural network.

 \begin{definition}[Trust Node] A \emph{Trust Node} is an abstract computational unit associated with a neuron in a neural network.
 It receives trust opinions on the neuron’s inputs and produces a trust opinion on the neuron’s output.
-The structure of a trust node mirrors that of its corresponding neuron, but its computation is defined over trust opinions using operators such as discounting and fusion. \end{definition}
+The structure of a Trust Node mirrors that of its corresponding neuron, but its computation is defined over trust opinions using operators such as discounting and fusion. \end{definition}

-\begin{definition}[Trust Function] A \emph{Trust Function} models the transformation of trust through a trust node.
+\begin{definition}[Trust Function] A \emph{Trust Function} models the transformation of trust through a Trust Node.
 It defines how trust opinions on the inputs of a neuron are combined to produce a trust opinion on the output.
-For a neuron that computes
+For a neuron that computes \( z^{(l)} = \sum \theta^{(l)}_i \cdot x^{(l)}_i, \quad x^{(l+1)} = \phi^{(l)}(z^{(l)}), \) the corresponding trust computation is given by: